 I have examined perianths of both flower types under a light microscope at 200X.
 The red anthocyanin pigment was dispersed through the cell sap in the red flowers, but could not be found in the yellow flowers; the yellow pigment (presumably a carotenoid) was concentrated in chromoplasts in both red and yellow flowers.

-No plants with intermediate flower colour have been observed, although the species regenerates freely from self-sown seed (to the extent of becoming a weed of native vegetation).
-Because of this clear distinction, the yellow variant was formally named as C. floribunda var. duckittii by Louisa Bolus (1933).
+No plants with intermediate flower colour were observed, although the species regenerates freely from self-sown seed (to the extent of becoming a weed of native vegetation).
+Because of this clear distinction, the yellow variant had been formally named as C. floribunda var. duckittii by Louisa Bolus (1933).

 Apart from its lack of red pigment, the yellow variant is indistinguishable from the wild-type in its morphology.
 De Vos (1985) had suggested that the portion of the perianth tube below the insertion of the stamens (the hypanthium) was shorter in the yellow flowers but did not cite any measurements.
 However, flowers that I have measured in suburban Adelaide gardens and roadside populations in the Adelaide hills have hypanthium lengths of 9-11 mm, irrespective of their flower colour.